-For a residential Property if the purchase price is up to £145,000 there is no basic tax payable.
-If you have an ownership interest in a house (even if you do not live there) you may need to pay Additional Dwelling Supplement, which is a charge of 3% of the price.
+For a residential Property if the purchase price is up to £250,000 there is no basic tax payable (this is a temporary concession until March 2021 due to Covid 19).
+If you have an ownership interest in a house (even if you do not live there) you may need to pay Additional Dwelling Supplement, which is a charge of 4% of the price.